Find Connected Devices (and Answers) with Local Network Discovery

 A whole new world to discover

 The more devices we add to our networks, the harder it becomes to know what’s connected and how it’s doing.
 With a tool like PingPlotter’s Local Network Discovery, you can do more than just find smart plugs and troubleshoot TVs.
-You can pull data from hundreds of devices in seconds and monitor their status in real-time, understand problems that normally leave people guessing, and, with the power of CloudConnect, solve them on both local and remote networks.
+You can pull data from hundreds of devices in seconds and monitor their status in real-time and understand problems that normally leave people guessing.

 When you don’t need to quiz yourself on what’s connected to your network, you can focus on what matters most: getting things done.